 One question that arises is regarding the safety of consuming apples that are genetically engineered.
 Do we need to be aware of any health concerns that may arise?

 “There is no valid scientific evidence that the process used to make the Arctic apple is inherently dangerous.
-Further, there is no reason to think that reducing the amount of brown pigment in apples presents any health risk,” says University of California, Santa Barbara Professor Rolf Christoffersen of Molecular, Cellular, and Developmental Biology.
+Further, there is no reason to think that reducing the amount of brown pigment in apples presents any health risk,” said UCSB Professor Rolf Christoffersen from the Molecular, Cellular, and Developmental Biology department.

-Christoffersen explains that the process of making the Arctic apple is well understood, and that this same process has been used to make many food products that we eat today.
+Christoffersen explained that the process of making the Arctic apple is well understood, and this same process is used to make many food products that we eat today.
 In fact, there can actually be health benefits to eating these apples, especially for people who are allergic to sulfites.

 “These [sulfites] and similar chemicals are often sprayed on cut vegetables or fruits to prevent browning.
-Arctic apples could be used to make cut apple snack bags without the use of chemical treatments to prevent browning,” said Christoffersen.
+Arctic apples could be used to make cut apple snack bags without the use of chemical treatments to prevent browning,” Christoffersen said.
 The chemical treatments that are used to prevent browning in cut fruits will be reduced, which can benefit people with allergies to the chemicals used.

 With the concerns over safety resolved, another question comes to mind.
 What is the purpose of producing these non browning apples?
 Is this an aesthetic or taste factor?

-“People generally avoid eating fruit or vegetables that have turned brown—I think it is a combination of both the look and taste.
-Although certain tannins are considered a good quality in red wine, we generally do not like the taste of tannins in our fresh fruit,” says Christoffersen.
+“People generally avoid eating fruit or vegetables that have turned brown — I think it is a combination of both the look and taste.
+Although certain tannins are considered a good quality in red wine, we generally do not like the taste of tannins in our fresh fruit,” Christoffersen said.